Abhinandan-Pal/Bias-Detection-Plot/README.md

 ![Final_dataset](Images/Final_dataset.png?raw=true "Final_dataset")

+## Conclusion of the given example
+1) The two fields are highly correlated.
+2) There are too many data points for an earlier year, low price and later year, high price.
+And data in the midrange data is more spread out(over one variable considering the other) about.
+3) The data is not much biased and is thus do-able.

+** Note: between 1 and 2 of a field and 2 and 3 of a field there exist an equal number of data points which now are distributed over the 10 divisions of the other variable **

 ## Data set used in given Example
 As my plot is meant for numerical data types I choose a data set with many numeric columns.
 I came across this data set while learning regression models.
 This data set can be highly useful to make a model to predict the price.